Ankush-Verma-2807/Geeta-University-Project-Student-Test-Performance-Analysis/README.md

 ### Note:

 - This Project is a freelancing work I have completed for Geeta University.
-I am thankful for Geeta University for allowing me to showcase this project in my Portfolio.
+I am thankful to Geeta University for allowing me to showcase this project in my Portfolio.
 - Since this is a actual project, hence contain confidential Data.
 Thus Dataset and Link to Dashboard can't not be uploaded and will be kept confidential as per my Client Agreement.